VainlyStrain/Vailyn/README.md

 ### How does it work?

 Vailyn operates in 2 phases.
 First, it checks if the vulnerability is present.
-It does so by trying to access /etc/passwd, with all of its evasive payloads.
+It does so by trying to access /etc/passwd (or an user-specified file), with all of its evasive payloads.
 Analysing the response, payloads that worked are separated from the others.

 > __Improvement__
 >